Algeria in the Middle Ages: Banu Ifran

 In Algeria, Tlemcen was the capital of the Kingdom of Banu Ifran in the time period before Islam to 1068.
 The Banu Ifran waged uprisings against the foreign occupiers: the Romans, the Vandals, and the Byzantines.
-They pledged to the side of the Kahina, against the Umayyad in the 7th century.
-In the 8th century, they mobilize around the dogma of sufri to revolt against the powers of the Umayyad and Abbasids.
+They pledged to the side of Kahina against the Umayyads in the 7th century.
+In the 8th century, they mobilized around the dogma of sufri to revolt against the powers of the Umayyads and Abbasids.
 In the 10th century, they created a dynasty facing the Fatimids, the Zirid, the Umayyad, the Hammadid, and the Maghraoua.
 The Banu Ifran was defeated by the Almoravids and the coalition of Banu Hilal and Banu Sulaym - Hammadid, towards the end of 11th century.

-The Ifrenides dynasty was recognized as the only dynasty that has defended the Africans People in the Maghreb.
+The Ifrenides dynasty was recognized as the only dynasty that defended the native African people in the Maghreb.

-Zirid
+Zirids

 The Zirid Dynasty, which ruled over parts of North Africa from the 10th to the 12th century, was one of the most significant Muslim dynasties in medieval Algeria.
 Founded by the Berber general Ziri ibn Manad, the Zirids established their capital in the city of Ashir, located in modern-day Algeria.
 The dynasty's early years were marked by political turmoil and conflict with other Muslim powers, but the Zirids eventually emerged as a dominant force in the region, with their influence extending as far as Sicily.
 The Zirid rulers were known for their patronage of the arts and sciences, and their court was a center of learning and culture.
 However, the dynasty's decline in the 12th century paved the way for the rise of other powers in the region, ultimately leading to the fragmentation of North Africa.
 Despite their relatively short reign, the legacy of the Zirids continues to shape the cultural and political landscape of Algeria and North Africa to this day.